Face Analysis Technology Evaluation (FATE) Age Estimation And Verification

 Overview

 Facial age verification has recently been mandated in legislation in a number of jurisdictions.
-These laws are typically intended to protect minors from various harms by verifying that the individual is above a certain age.
-Less commonly some applications extend benefits to groups below a certain age.
-Further use-cases seek only to determine actual age.
-The mechanism for estimating age is usually not specified in legislation.
-Face analysis using software is one approach, and is attractive when a photograph is available or can be captured.
+These laws are typically intended to protect minors from various harms by verifying that the individual is above a certain age, within an age range, and, less commonly below a certain age.
+Other use-cases seek only to determine actual age.
+While the mechanism for estimating age is usually not specified in legislation, software-based face analysis is an attractive approach when a photograph can be captured.

 How to Participate